sudhiry/java-dev-challenge/README.md

 ### Production deployment

-- The application should have different Profiles to work on.
+- The application should have different profiles to work on.
 As current application supports production profile and development profile
-- For production level deployment you can run the project using below command
+- Spring boot by default supports profiles.
+For production level deployment you can run the project using below command
 ```
 java -Dspring.profiles.active=production -jar build/libs/Java-Challenge-0.0.1-SNAPSHOT.jar
 ```
-- Spring boot by default supports profiles, so for production deployment you can provide active profile as production.
+- The logging level for production level should be ERROR, so only errors will be logged.
+- The logs should be appended in a file.
+Currently logs are getting appended in java-dev-challenge.log file.